Colin Kaepernick Starts Legal Defense Fund for Minneapolis 'Freedom Fighters'

 View this post on Instagram

 "In fighting for liberation there's always retaliation.
 We must protect our Freedom Fighters.
-We started a legal defense initiative to give legal representation to Freedom Fighters in Minneapolis paid for by @yourrightscamp For representation or to donate click on link in bio," Kaepernick wrote in the caption of his Instagram post.
+We started a legal defense initiative to give legal representation to Freedom Fighters in Minneapolis paid for by [Know Your Rights Camp Legal Defense Initiative]," Kaepernick wrote in the caption of his Instagram post, then directing followers to the site for donation and representation information.

 According to the website, the Know Your Rights Camp Legal Defense Initiative teamed up with "top defense lawyers" in the Minneapolis area to provide legal resources.
 Those in need of legal assistance or that have been arrested during the protests will have access to the lawyers.
 They just have to fill out a form on Know Your Rights Camp.